WANIC Video Game Programming

 This program is primarily for students entering their Junior or Senior year of high school in the fall, but younger students are accepted with permission.

-• Algebra 2 or instructor permission
+• Algebra 2

 Credits: